tugcegurbuz/EEG-Data-Analysis/README.md

 # EEG-Data-Analysis

 Includes data analysis codes for EEG data using EEGLAB in Matlab.
-Codes are formed by following the tutorials of SCCN (https://sccn.ucsd.edu/wiki/EEGLAB#The_EEGLAB_Tutorial_Outline).
+Codes are created by following the tutorials of SCCN (https://sccn.ucsd.edu/wiki/EEGLAB#The_EEGLAB_Tutorial_Outline).

 1. Chapter1-Chapter-4:
   * Chapter1: How to load data to EEGLAB?